In which cases should the Commission refer the matter to the Directorate-General for Competition, Consumer Affairs and Fraud Prevention (DGCCRF)?

 In addition, officers of the DGCCRF are also empowered to identify and stop breaches of the law.
 Thus, they may order the professionals concerned to comply with their obligations, to cease all acts unlawful or to remove any unlawful or prohibited clause.
 If necessary, a period may be granted to the professionals concerned.

-Finally, the DGCCRF can impose sanctions on professionals who do not respect the law or who do not comply with its injunctions.
+Finally, the DGCCRF can apply sanctions to professionals who do not respect the law or who do not comply with its injunctions.

 Conso Signal: Report a Problem with a Merchant